Skip to content

 Important Safety Notes

-⚠️ WARNING: NEVER run a generator indoors, in a garage, in a basement, or in any enclosed or partially enclosed space.
-Generators produce carbon monoxide, an odorless and colorless gas that can kill in minutes.
-Always operate your generator outdoors only, at least 20 feet away from windows, doors, and vents, with the exhaust pointed away from any occupied structure.
+⚠️ WARNING: NEVER run or operate a generator indoors, in a garage, in a basement, or in any enclosed or partially enclosed space.
+Carbon monoxide is odorless and deadly - it can kill within minutes.
+Always operate your generator outdoors only, at least 20 feet away from windows, doors, and vents.

 Learn More